 Hearing Boards staff will obtain 1) your completed and signed OAS Application, and 2) all final documents stamped "Staff Review Complete", directly from ePlan to incorporate to your public hearing file.

-You will need to upload the following documents into the ProjectDox folder titled "Quick Review," and in the following sequential order:
+You will need to have all the following documents into the ProjectDox folder titled "Quick Review," and in the following sequential order immediately after batch stamp to prevent any delays with scheduling your hearing:

 01 - Exhibit "A" Legal description and sketch for all subject property(ies)

-02 - Signed and notarized Acknowledgement by Applicant(PDF, 142KB)
+02 - Signed and notarized Acknowledgment by Applicant(PDF, 49KB)

 03 - Proof of Lobbyist Registration (if applicable)